• Skip to main content

 I wasn't entirely sure what to call this category!
 I've included female artists and sculptors who work with diverse media like fabric, or who create large scale art like memorials.

-Sewing Stories: Harriet Powers’ Journey from Slave to Artist by Barbara Herkert.
+Sewing Stories: Harriet Powers’ Journey from Slave to Artist by Barbara Herkert, illustrated by Vanessa Brantley-Newton.
 Harriet Powers, born enslaved, learned the art of needlework, carding and other fabric-related handicrafts from her mother and other enslaved women.
-She vowed to one day“sew a magic world.”
+She vowed to one day “sew a magic world.”
 Quilting and needlework was a valuable tool of expression for people who were denied literacy.
 When the Civil War ended she used her talents to support her family.
 Her two story quilts now hang in museums.
-Historical side notes and endnotes add valuable context to Powers’s story.
+Historical side notes and endnotes add valuable context to Powers' story.

-Maya Lin: Artist-Architect of Light and Lines by Jeanne Walker harvey.
+Maya Lin: Artist-Architect of Light and Lines by Jeanne Walker Harvey, illustrated by Dow Phumiruk.
 This beautifully illustrated picture book tells the story of Chinese-American Maya Lin, the architect and artist who created the Vietnam Veterans Memorial.
-It traces her journey from a girl who was fascinated by nature, building and learning about the art of structures to the college student who enters a contest to design the Memorial.
-An author’s note gives further information.
+It traces her journey from a girl who was fascinated by nature, building, and learning about the art of structures, to the college student who enters a contest to design the Memorial.
+An author's note gives further information.

-Ruth Asawa: A Sculpting Life by Joan Schoettler.
+Ruth Asawa: A Sculpting Life by Joan Schoettler, illustrated by Traci Van Wagoner.
 Growing up, Ruth took artistic inspiration from the family farm but her family was forced into a Japanese internment camp during WWII.
 Throughout her life, Asawa faced adversity and injustice, but she never stopped learning as an artist.
-This picture book biography was a little dry for me but her sculptures are so interesting I wanted to include it as a resource for leaning more about the artist.

-Cloth Lullaby: The Woven Life of Louise Bourgeois by Amy Novesky.
-A dynamic, poetic narrative makes this biography of 20th century French textile artist, Louise Bourgeois a pleasure to read.
-Marvelous mixed media illustrations accompany the tale of how the artist’s childhood spent learning alongside her mother influenced her later work.
+Cloth Lullaby: The Woven Life of Louise Bourgeois by Amy Novesky, illustrated by Isabelle Arsenault.
+A dynamic, poetic narrative makes this biography of 20th century French textile artist, Louise Bourgeois, a pleasure to read.
+Marvelous mixed media illustrations accompany the tale of how the artist's childhood spent learning alongside her mother influenced her later work.
 Delightful.

-In Her Hands: The Story of Sculptor Augusta Savage.
-Author Alan Schroeder admits it was difficult to research the very private Augusta Savage (1892-1962).
-The story focuses on Savage’s youth up until her entrance into art school and her discovery of the importance to “sculpt what she knows.”
+In Her Hands: The Story of Sculptor Augusta Savage by Alan Shroeder, illustrated by JaeMe Bereal.
+Schroeder admits it was difficult to research the very private Augusta Savage (1892-1962).
+The story focuses on Savage's youth up until her entrance into art school and her discovery of the importance to "sculpt what she knows."
 There is an afterward with photos and more information about the artist.
 Savage is not very well know, but after reading this book I am curious to see more of her work!

 The World is Not a Rectangle: A Portrait of Architect Zaha Hadid by Jeanette Winter.
 Born in Iraq, and educated in London, Hadid designed fascinating and artistic buildings around the world.
 But as a Muslim woman, the road was not easy and she had to overcome the hurdle of prejudice.
 This biography is written simply, making it a great choice for the early elementary set.
 Make sure to look at photographs of Hadid's beautiful buildings, too.